diegocdts/FLPUCI-Datasets/README.md

 Then in the FLPUCI project run pre_processing.py script to preprocess the raw data.

-Finally, run main.py to run the experiments.
+Finally, run main.py for the experiments.